jindal013/jaxformer-website-v2/_pages/base_model.md

 Breaking this function down, the input `dtype` is recorded to ensure that after performing the attention computation in `jnp.float32`, it can be casted back to the right precision afterwards.
 We then covert our `q,k,v` to `jnp.float32`.
 The attention operation can be expressed using [einsum notation](https://rockt.ai/2018/04/30/einsum) and casted back to the original type.

-We can then create the mask, call the function.
+We can then create the mask and call the function.

 ```python
 mask = jnp.tril(